Alaska Airlines

 My north stars were:

-Reduce message interpretation time without compromising safety or accuracy.
+01 Reduce message interpretation time

 Exploring COncepts